CSaratakij/MainBlog/content/projects/Doppelganger.md

 {{< figure src="/dg-pacing.jpg" caption="( This image is a rough approximate of how this game pacing works )" >}}

-I strongly disagree about front-load tutorial, so the first two phase of the game was crafted with the extra care to make sure that I introduce player to the game properly.
+I strongly disagree about front-load tutorial, so the first two phase of the game was crafted with extra care to make sure that I introduce player to the game properly.

+The idea is simple, introduce player to the concept in the smallest fashion rather than overwhelm player with too much information at the given time.

 ### Beginning Phase
 The main goals of this phase is to make player familar with how to control their character.